 With the Twitter-based balloting period approaching its conclusion, one potential winner is Tokyo Dorompa, the red-and-blue-masked tanuki who represents FC Tokyo.
 A relative newcomer who only made his debut in 2009, Dorompa has nonetheless earned the respect of fans across the league with his acrobatic feats, including bouts of breakdancing and frequent unicycle rides.

-He’ll be looking to upstage 2013 winner Vegatta of Vegalta Senda, reigning champion Sanche of Sanfrecce Hiroshima’s Sanche, and Consadole Sapporo mascot Dole-kun, all of whom are neck-and-neck.
-One also can’t rule out a comeback by V-Varen Nagasaki’s Vivi-kun, a deer/duck hybrid who captured hearts and minds in his shocking 2014 victory.
+He’ll be looking to upstage 2013 winner Vegatta of Vegalta Sendai, reigning champion Sanche of Sanfrecce Hiroshima, and Consadole Sapporo mascot Dole-kun, all of whom are neck-and-neck.
+One also can’t rule out a comeback by V-Varen Nagasaki’s Vivi-kun, a deer/duck hybrid who captured hearts and minds with his surprise 2014 victory.

 They will be among 39 official mascots lining up for meet-and-greets at Nissan Stadium ahead of the Super Cup, with thousands of fans expected to line up for a rare chance to take photos with mascots from across the league’s top two divisions.
 With the election results set to be announced at halftime, the event is guaranteed to have fans of all clubs, not just Sanfrecce and Gamba, tuning in.